Getting Started with Workspace ONE Experience Management

 For example, the Windows device Experience Score dashboard will display the top contributors to a poor user experience and detailed metrics by OS version.

-Then click the contributor name to view the list of devices with a poor score due to these factors and view details of specific devices.
+Click the contributor name to view the list of devices with a poor score associated with the specific category.

-Figure 17: Detailed device events displayed on a timeline
+Figure 18: Highlighted events displayed on a timeline for a device

 Insights

 Experience Management also utilizes machine learning algorithms to surface any anomalies in the deployment and presents these alerts as Insights in the console.
-The system learns the expected, or baseline, upper and lower thresholds for a metric, such as OS crashes, app crashes or CPU utilization, and monitors changes over time so the admin does not have to constantly watch dashboards.
+The system learns the expected, or baseline, upper and lower thresholds for a metric, adjusting for seasonality – such as OS crashes, app crashes or CPU utilization – and monitors changes over time, so the admin does not have to constantly watch dashboards.

 To learn more about Insights and see a complete list of data points monitored, review the Experience Management documentation.